Is Bunnies Matter a rescue?

 How is Bunnies Matter helping?

 First, we are trying to help educate the public through local public events, social media, local news sources and internet magazines.
-Currently, there are many bunny heroes or wanna-be bunny heroes, organized and un-organized, trying to help these dumpsite bunnies throughout Las Vegas.
+Currently, there are many bunny heroes or wanna-be bunny heroes, organized and unorganized, trying to help dumped bunnies throughout Las Vegas.
 We are trying to assist others already helping in any way we can.
-When we came on the scene, there were no viable, established bunny rescues in Las Vegas that are really doing anything to help these dumpsite bunnies.
-Since most of these bunnies were on State property, “legally” no one could help them (All rescued in 2018!!!).
-Most rescues in Vegas are filled to the brim with bunnies and looking for donations to care for the bunnies they currently have.
-Unfortunately, just a few bunnies, not fixed, is a huge liability for any rescue to take on without additional donations.
-We have been very successful in trying to change the old and outdated laws and ordinances that do not help the over-population of dogs, cats, bunnies, ferrets, or pot-bellied pigs.
-We just got word on October 15, 2019 that Henderson is going to be joining Clark County and the City of Las Vegas by including rabbits to have to be spay and neutered before sold or adopted out.
+When we first came on the scene, there were no viable, established bunny rescues in Las Vegas that were really doing anything to help these dumpsite bunnies.
+All of the public shelters in Vegas are filled to the brim with bunnies and looking for donations to care for the bunnies they currently have.
+Unfortunately, just a few bunnies, not fixed, is a huge liability for any rescue to take on without donations.
+We have been very successful in trying to change the old and outdated laws and ordinances that will help the over-population of dogs, cats, bunnies, ferrets, or pot-bellied pigs.
+On October 15, 2019 we got word that Henderson would be joining Clark County and the City of Las Vegas by including rabbits to have to be spay and neutered before being sold or adopted out.

 Do we sell bunnies?

 Bunnies Matter does not sell bunnies.
-We do help others find forever homes for bunnies and we do have some bunnies that can that can be adopted for an $80 donation to Bunnies Matter.
+We do have over 20 pens of bunnies in our building inside Floyd Lamb Park that can be adopted for a donation to Bunnies Matter ($100 single, $150 bonded pair).
 Please see our adoptions page.

 What are some good bunny resources?